Jnana Yoga

 Sravana – The first individual self (Atman) is Shravan – listening or experiencing the Vedic knowledge and the literature of the Upanishads through a Guru.
 The meaning of Shravan is to remove all doubts from your mind and listen to your soul and Guru.

-Nididhyasana – The third intimate practice is Nididhyasana – Nididhyasana means – realizing one’s self i.e. removing one’s feeling from one’s body and following one’s soul is Nididhyasana.
+Nididhyasana – The third intimate practice is Nididhyasana.
+Nididhyasana means realizing one’s, i.e., removing one’s feeling from one’s body, and following one’s soul is Nididhyasana.

 The Four Pillars of Jnana Yoga

-• Shatsampat (six virtues) – To stabilize the mind and emotions, it is necessary for a seeker of Jnana Yoga to follow six things.
-These six things or qualities or rules are in a way the property of the Jnana Yogi.
+• Shatsampat (six virtues) – To stabilize the mind and emotions, a seeker of Jnana Yoga must follow six virtues.
+These six things, or qualities or rules, are in a way the property of the Jnana Yogi.
 That’s why they are called “Shatasampati”.
 These are the following –

 Six principles are included in this theory of Jnana Yoga: